aws-samples/faster-cryptography-in-java-with-aws/README.md

 Differentiating resources by stage allows you to have multiple independent stacks of the sample service in one AWS account.
 Whenever you use the `cdk` command, you must also specify the stage as a context.
-So instead of running `cdk ls` to list stacks, you must use `cdk ls --context "stage=beta"`.
+So instead of running `cdk ls` to list stacks, you must use `cdk ls --context "stage=alpha"`.

-To make things simpler, all of the following commands assume the `STAGE` shell variable has been set.
+To make things simpler, all of the following commands assume the `STAGE` environment variable has been set in your shell.
 ```
-STAGE="beta"
+STAGE="alpha"
 ```

 The following commands deploy the build stack and push the code to the stack's